120th farmer invests in clean and enough water

 Delta Plan for Agricultural Water Management

-The subsidy scheme 'implementation incentive for soil and water quality' is part of the Delta Plan for Agricultural Water Management.
-The DAW is an initiative of LTO Netherlands.
-Together with the Union of Water Boards, the DAW is working on water challenges in agricultural areas.
-The DAW does this by, among other things, encouraging knowledge sharing through projects and cooperation between water boards and farmers.
+The subsidy scheme “Implementation Incentive for Soil and Water Quality” is part of the Delta Plan for Agricultural Water Management.
+The DAW is an initiative of LTO Nederland.
+Together with the Dutch Water Authorities , the DAW Dutch Water Authorities working on water management challenges in agricultural areas.
+The DAW does this, among other things, by promoting knowledge sharing through projects and fostering collaboration between water authority farmers.